joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5884205/2024/10/29/yankees-fans-interference-ejection-world-series-game-4/

 **Israel’s allies at the U.N. condemned a law banning the main aid agency for Palestinians.**\
 `At a U.N.
-Security Council meeting on the aid crisis in Gaza, envoys from the United States, France and Britain were among dozens of speakers decrying the Israeli legislation.`\
+Security Council meeting on the aid crisis in Gaza, envoys from the United States, France and Britain were among dozens of speakers denouncing the Israeli legislation.`\
 https://nytimes.com/live/2024/10/29/world/israel-gaza-iran-lebanon/israel-un-unrwa-ban

 **Wisconsin Pizzeria Error Led Dozens to Eat Cannabis Oil Pizza**\